ZiweiWangTHU/CI-BCNN/README.md

 # CI-BCNN
-This is the official pytorch implementation for paper: *Learning Channel-wise Interactions for Binary Convolutional Neural Networks*, which is accepted by CVPR2019.
-The code contains training and testing stages on two binarized object detectors, SSD300 and Faster R-CNN on PASCAL VOC and Microsoft COCO 2014.
+This is the pytorch implementation for paper: *Learning Channel-wise Interactions for Binary Convolutional Neural Networks*.

 # Quick Start
 ## Prerequisites